 - food and food ingredients that come from plants, animals and other sources, have been produced by traditional growing, raising or propagating methods, and have a history of safe consumption by humans in the EU or the UK before 15 May 1997

 By contrast, a novel food is any food or food ingredient that has not been eaten to a significant degree by people within the EU or the UK prior to 15 May 1997, and also fits into one of the following categories:

 - food / ingredients produced from animals that do not meet the definition of 'food' above

-- food / ingredients produced from plants that do not meet the definition of 'food' above except food from plants that do have a history of safe consumption in the EU prior to 15 May 1997 but have been produced through non-traditional means that do not affect the following:
+- food / ingredients produced from plants that do not meet the definition of 'food' above except food from plants that do have a history of safe consumption in the EU or the UK prior to 15 May 1997 but have been produced through non-traditional means that do not affect the following:

 - the composition / structure of the food

 - how the food is turned into energy by the body (metabolism)

 - food / ingredients that have been subjected to a production process that is not currently being used on that food / ingredient, and significantly changes its composition or structure, nutritional value, how it is turned into energy by the body (metabolism), or the undesirable substances that it contains*

 - food / ingredients with a new or modified molecular structure*